awesomemotive/easy-digital-downloads/readme.txt

 = 2.5.17, June 3, 2016 =

-* Fix: Discount codes not always being sent when opt-in tracking enabled
+* Fix: Discount codes are not always sent when opt-in tracking is enabled
-* Fix: Correct a capitilzation error in EDD_Customer class usage
+* Fix: Correct a capitilzation error in EDD_Customer class usage during edd_insert_payment
 * Fix: Correct error in the System Info browser detection

 = 2.5.16, May 18, 2016 =